‘Big Brother’ 21: Jessica Milagros Has Hilarious Over-The-Top Fall During HOH Competition

 It seems like every year on Big Brother, a houseguest has an issue with heights which inevitably comes out during one of the competitions.
-That houseguest this season is Jessica Milagros, and her latest performance in the Week 10 Head of Household (HOH) competition has viewers all across Twitter laughing their you know what’s off.
+That houseguest this season is Jessica Milagros, and her latest performance in the Week 10 Head of Household (HOH) competition has viewers all across Twitter laughing their you-know-whats off.

 The HOH competition has yet to play out on a broadcast show, but those viewers who tuned into the live feeds late Thursday night know just what went down.
 The moment was so funny that fans began sharing it across Twitter, and some are calling it the best fall in Big Brother history.